Located just outside of downtown Reading is one of Pennsylvania’s most surprisingly impressive museums: the Reading Public Museum.

 Overall, I can’t express enough how impressed I was with the Reading Public Museum.
 Far from being a small local museum, the facility is on par with the quality of some of the best museums in Pennsylvania.
 However, the museum’s smaller size results in both a lower price and a less intimidating experience for museum visitors.

-If you’re looking for a museum to visit in Berks County, you can’t do much better than the Reading Public Museum.
+If you’re looking for places to visit in Berks County, PA, you can’t do much better than the Reading Public Museum.

 Note: My visit to the Reading Public Museum was hosted by the facility.
 However, the opinions expressed in this article are my own.